 Minor in Physics

-Physics majors (in either the BA or BS program) need to meet the requirements for admission to the College of Liberal Arts and Sciences.
+Physics majors (both BA and BS) need to meet the requirements for admission to the College of Liberal Arts and Sciences.

 Admission Requirements Tabs